 If that publication is one where people find new products and services for the first time, then that publisher will likely attract new customers that would have probably never found you otherwise.
 Or worse yet, those customers might have bought a competitor’s product.

 Without disclosing the name of the company, here’s a bit of information on a major discount site and the success it has brought many merchants utilizing its platform.

 They claim, “Stop losing orders to consumer doubt.
-When your customers use [our site] to search for savings without leaving your site, cart abandonment decreases by 40% on average.
+When your customers use to search for savings without leaving your site, cart abandonment decreases by 40% on average.
 That’s true even when no coupons are found.”